 Dollar dinner — First State community dinners are held on the first Thursday of each month from 6 to 8 p.m. at First State Community Action Agency (308 N. Railroad Ave.) in Georgetown.
 Guests receive a hearty meal, plus nutrition information and budget-friendly shopping tips.
 Community dinners are open to all individuals and families for $1 per person.
 Seating is limited.
 Call MaryAnn Morris at (302) 856-7761, ext.
 139, to reserve a seat.
 Learn more at www.firststatecaa.org.

 Moose Lodge specials — East Sussex Moose Lodge on Mt.
-Zion Road in Frankford is offering weekly activities and food specials: on Tuesday nights, drop-in shuffle bowling at 6 p.m. and line dancing lessons at 5:30 p.m.; Wednesdays, four-piece fried chicken dinner specials; Thursdays, cheesesteak or hamburger specials; Fridays, various dinner specials; and Saturdays, entertainment.
+Zion Road in Frankford is offering weekly activities and food specials to support local charities: on Tuesday nights, drop-in shuffle bowling at 6 p.m.; Wednesdays, horseshoes and four-piece fried-chicken dinner specials; Thursdays, cheesesteak or hamburger specials; Fridays, dinner specials; and Saturdays, entertainment.

 Free CPR course — Beebe Healthcare will host free community CPR courses at 9 a.m. on the second Saturday of each month at Beebe Healthcare’s Medical Center in Lewes, for non-medical members of the community.
 Reservations are required to attend these courses.
 The class includes facilitation by a trained volunteer and a small reference book.
 It is not a full-certification CPR class, and cards are not issued.
 Register for upcoming classes by calling (302) 645-3248.